-To ensure the performance of the LCLS-II analytic studies and detailed Start-to-End (S2E) simulations of the

-LCLS-II are being performed using the IMPACT [23] and Elegant [24] tracking codes and the Genesis FEL simulation code [25].
-The low energy of the beam from the SCRF linac and the long transport makes the space charge and micro-bunching effects much more significant than in LCLS.
-A number of new effects driven by space charge have been observed including micro-bunching effects driven by transverse space charge in dispersive regions and the impact of longitudinal nonlinearities [26, 27].
+To ensure the performance of the LCLS-II, analytic studies and detailed Start-to-End (S2E) simulations are being performed using the IMPACT [10] and Elegant [11] tracking codes and the Genesis v1.3 FEL simulation code [12].
+The low energy of the beam from the SCRF linac and the long transport makes the space charge and micro-bunching effects more significant than in LCLS.
+A number of new effects driven by space charge have been simulated including micro-bunching effects driven by g transverse space charge in dispersive regions and the impact of longitudinal nonlinearities [13].